jazzband/wagtailmenus/docs/source/releases/index.rst

     2.0.1
     2.0.0

-Release notes for versions preceeding ``v2.0.0`` can be found on Github: https://github.com/rkhleics/wagtailmenus/releases?after=v2.0.0
+Release notes for versions preceding ``v2.0.0`` can be found on GitHub: https://github.com/rkhleics/wagtailmenus/releases?after=v2.0.0